Auterion raises $10 million for open source drone operating system

 Auterion’s operating system is available as a subscription service (SaaS) encompassing three main components: the software that runs on the drone, a cloud-based analytics suite for device and fleet management, and the enterprise customer success program.
 The company is showing the software at the InterDrone event in Las Vegas later this week.

-Auterion was cofounded by Meier, creator of Pixhawk and founder of PX4; and Sartori, who has a UC Berkeley MBA and is a drone industry veteran from Silicon Valley.
+Auterion was cofounded by Lorenz Meier, creator of Pixhawk and founder of PX4; and Sartori, who has a UC Berkeley MBA and is a drone industry veteran from Silicon Valley.
 The company has 25 employees and is currently hiring.

 “With the U.S. being one of the largest commercial drone markets, it was important for Costanoa Ventures to find the right partner to accelerate the transformation that autonomy will bring to the U.S. market,” said Greg Sands, founder of Costanoa Ventures, in a statement.
 “Auterion’s open source, community-inclusive approach and customer-focused enterprise productization is world-class.
 Feedback from those in the ecosystem has been stellar, and we expect them to continue to be a shining light in the industry.“